-According to the EMEP/EEA Guidebook wastewater handling can be a source for emissions of POPs, NMVOC, NH3 and CO.
-For the current submission, Denmark has estimated the NMVOC emission from wastewater handling.
+According to the EMEP/EEA Guidebook wastewater handling can be a source for emissions of NMVOC, NH3 and CO.
+For the current submission, Denmark has estimated the NMVOC emission from wastewater handling as default emission factors are not available for other pollutants.
+Latrines are not used in Denmark.